hetfs/master-cli/SECURITY.md

 ## Reporting a Vulnerability

 The Master CLI team and community take all security vulnerabilities seriously.
-Thank you for improving the security of our open source software.
-We appreciate your efforts and responsible disclosure and will make every effort to acknowledge your contributions.
+Thank you for improving the security of our open-source software.
+We appreciate your efforts and responsibility and will make every effort to acknowledge your contributions.

-Report security vulnerabilities by emailing the GitHub Readme Stats team at:
+Report security vulnerabilities by emailing the Master CLI team at:

 ```
 hetfs01@gmail.com